Fishbiscuit/DOCter-test/_pages/programs.md

 **Supper makan sessions**

 Yes you heard that right!
 We will be providing supper most days of the week to encourage Freshmores to stay for workshops and activities after class.
-Also we hope that having the cohort gather regularly might help in building a stronger community through encouraging people to share about their day, hopes and experiences and SUTD>
+Also we hope that having the cohort gather regularly might help in building a stronger community through encouraging people to share about their day, hopes and experiences at SUTD.